kianwasabi/Detect_Pattern_in_Image/README.md

 # Detect Pattern In Image
+CheckForPatternInImage.m is a simple Matlab script that detects a pattern (A) in an image (B) using the corr2 function.

+## Idea:
 The "corr2" function in matlab (R = corr2(A,B)) proves to be very useful for pattern recognition in image processing. <br>
 This function can be used to analyze two 2-dimensional images of the same size based on their similarity. <br>
 First, both images need to be converted to 𝑛 𝑥 𝑚 -sized arrays.